Summary

 Can you sign a Microsoft Enterprise Agreement?

-Software licenses and cloud services in a Microsoft Enterprise Agreement
+Software licences and cloud services in a Microsoft Enterprise Agreement

-Microsoft Enterprise Agreement provides the most comprehensive choice of Microsoft software licenses and Microsoft online services:
+Microsoft Enterprise Agreement still provides the most comprehensive choice of Microsoft software licences and Microsoft online services:

 Cloud services, including Microsoft 365 and Azure,

-Other Microsoft agreements offer smaller product subsets than the Microsoft Enterprise Agreement.
-However, the opposite may be true as well.
+Other Microsoft agreements, including CSP, offer smaller product subsets than the Microsoft Enterprise Agreement.
+However, the opposite may also be true.
 Some products and services aren't available in EA.

 The best place to check product availability is the Microsoft Product Terms website: